Vegetable Breakfast Casserole Recipe

 Instructions

-• Whisk the eggs together with the milk, stir in the 1/2 teaspoon garlic powder and pour over the ingredients in the casserole dish.
+• Whisk the eggs with the milk and garlic powder, then pour the mixture evenly over the ingredients in the casserole dish.

 • Bake at 350 until done – about 40 to 45 minutes until eggs are cooked through